planckbit/DataFleaker/README.md

 ## DataFleaker - Instantly Convert Query Results Sets From Mongo DB to MySQL DB or Maria DB and Vice Versa.

 ## Description
-The purpose of DataFleaker is to provide a robust object oriented API that allows the developer to query Mongo(NoSQL) or MySQL/Maria databases and convert the results instantly to another database, specifically between NoSQL and SQL database management systems and vice versa.
+The purpose of DataFleaker is to provide a robust clean object oriented API that allows the developer to query Mongo(NoSQL) or MySQL/Maria databases and convert the results instantly to another database, specifically between NoSQL and SQL  database management systems and vice versa.
 This allows developers the flexibility to use the additional services in specific DBMS when converting from one to the other for their application development.

 For example, converting a result set return by a NoSQL DB such as Mongo which is in JSON format directly into a MySQL/MariaDB Database using the json_type available field on the fly.
 Then using MySQL/Maria's built in JSON API's